Uncodin/bypass/platform/ios/README.md

 descends from `UIScrollView`, so you can supply large bodies of markdown.

-It features nicely stylized text for typical usage, tappable links, and a smooth crossfade between represantations for different device orientations.
+It features nicely stylized text for typical usage, tappable links, and a smooth crossfade between representations for different device orientations.

 ## Requirements